 Schedule slots via online pre-booking

 To help ensure that workers stay safe at coworking spaces, they should make sure that they reserve their slots well in advance.
-Online booking systems will help ensure that the space remains spacious enough for people to maintain a sense of community and enables them to practice social distancing at the same time.
-You can even choose your favorite desk or window spot by the courtyard in advance, so it’s guaranteed to be yours.
-This way, enough time will be allocated to perform regular cleaning of the premises.
+In fact, a lot of coworking spaces will allow you to book months, if not weeks, ahead.
+Therefore, it helps to plan out your coworking days.
+HP’s feature on Google Apps highlights the use of Calendars for scheduling purposes.
+This software is editable and viewable on any device, so teams can contribute to the document and agree on the dates together.
+Online booking systems will help ensure that the location remains spacious enough for people to maintain a sense of community and enables them to practice social distancing at the same time.

 Employ touchless thermal scanners

 As a precautionary measure, temperature-scanning systems can be used by individual businesses.
-This will help give other workers in the community some peace of mind while minimizing the risk of viral exposure at the same time.
+The Washington Post’s technology feature notes that this will help give other workers in the community some peace of mind while minimizing the risk of viral exposure at the same time.
 Anyone experiencing symptoms of the coronavirus, including a fever, will be discreetly informed by a staff member so that they can find an alternative option.
 In addition, making use of secondary screening methods, like clinical-grade thermometers can also serve as a further safety precaution.
 Note that sometimes, an individual’s temperature can also be raised due to non-fever-related reasons, such as exercise, stress, or simply being out and about in the sun for extended periods of time.

 Take advantage of cleaning and ventilation systems

 Before choosing a coworking space or private office, it’s important to pay attention to the measures that they have in place.
-Making use of air filtration systems, cleaners, and UV lighting as disinfection methods are increasingly common in hospitals, meeting rooms, and offices.
+According to a report on CNBC, making use of air filtration systems, cleaners, and UV lighting as disinfection methods are increasingly common in hospitals, meeting rooms, and offices.
 It is likely that coworking spaces will take a cue from healthcare organizations and pay particular attention to disinfection procedures.
 This includes high-traffic areas with door handles, light switches, countertops, and coffee makers.

 Make use of an online communication channel